• VAT-free shipping outside Norway

 Summary

-Modified citruspectin (MCP) is a specialized form of pectin, a complex carbohydrate naturally found in the cell walls of fruits and vegetables, especially in citrus fruits such as oranges, lemons and grapefruit.
-Through a specific modification process, the molecular weight and degree of esterification in pectin are reduced, making MCP more easily absorbable in the body.
-This modification provides MCP unique therapeutic properties that have made it a focus area in research and clinical practice.
+Modified citrus pectin (MCP) is a specialized form of pectin, a complex carbohydrate naturally found in the cell walls of fruits and vegetables, especially citrus fruits such as oranges, lemons and grapefruit.
+Through a specific modification process, the molecular weight and the degree of esterification in pectin are reduced, which makes MCP more easily absorbable in the body.
+This modification gives MCP unique therapeutic properties that have made it a focus area in research and clinical practice.

-Pektin is known in its natural form for its prebiotic properties and its ability to regulate blood sugar and cholesterol levels.
-Modified citruspectin stands out by being far more bioavailable, giving it a variety of health benefits related to detoxification, immunomodulation, cancerous properties, as well as the protection of the heart, brain, intestine, kidneys and liver.
-MCP's ability to inhibit Galectin-3, a protein that plays a role in inflammation, fibrosis and tumor growth, is one of the most important mechanisms behind its therapeutic effects.
+Pectin in its natural form is known for its prebiotic properties and its ability to regulate blood sugar and cholesterol levels.
+Modified citrus pectin stands out by being far more bioavailable, which gives it a number of health benefits related to detoxification, immune modulation, anti-cancer properties, as well as protection of the heart, brain, intestines, kidneys and liver.
+MCP's ability to inhibit galectin-3, a protein that plays a role in inflammation, fibrosis and tumor growth, is one of the main mechanisms behind its therapeutic effects.

 Benefits and effects